-^{} Due to the lock-up period in the share-based incentive programme 2018-2021 the average number of shares used in the earnings per share calculation differs from the average amount of outstanding shares.
+Due to the lock-up period in the share-based incentive programme 2018-2021 the average number of shares used in the

 2.7 Information about the impact of COVID-19 in the financial reporting

 The economic outlook improved in 2021 by the progress of vaccination programmes and a strong recovery in demand, which led to global economic growth reaching its highest level in decades.
 The outlook was further enhanced by massive fiscal stimulus programs, largely targeting energy and infrastructure projects.
 Economic growth and investment were reflected in strong demand for Cargotec's equipment solutions and service offering in 2021.